cduncan6/ClassroomAttendanceProgram/README.md

 The zip file called ServerandWebsite contains the following files:

       1) ClassroomAttendanceProgram zip file.
 This contains the Classroom Attendance Program web files.
+After installing the program XAMPP, place the folder in the location C:\Xampp\htdocs\.
+This site is located via http://Localhost/ClassroomAttendanceProgram.

       2) .htaccess file.
 This allows html to use PHP in its files.
 Must be placed in the following folder: